goranzu/thillo/server/README.md

 # User Stories

-- [] User story: I can list of available boards
+- [] User story: I can see list of available boards
-- [] User story: I can add a new board with a cover photo, title and visibility options
+- [] User story: I can create a new board with a cover photo, title and visibility options
-- [] User story: I can see a board with different columns, team members,... according to the design
+- [] User story: I can see a board with different lists, team members,... according to the design
-- [] User story: I can add a new list
+- [] User story: I can create a new list
-- [] User story: I can add a new card to the existing list
+- [] User story: I can add a new card to a existing list
 - [] User story: I can set the visibility of the board
 - [] User story: I can add a member to the board (user must exist in the system)
 - [] User story: I can change the name of the board by selecting it